The Unforgettable Fire: Recording and production

 The Edge said that the band's plan for recording at Slane was rather than working in the "dead, acoustic atmosphere" of a studio and "trying to revitalise the recorded work using effects and reverberation and all the standard music trappings, we would go into a very live room and try to do the opposite—try and tame what would be a wild sound".
+To capture the feeling of the music as much as possible, they recorded the basic tracks as live takes with the whole band playing together; this differed from their previous albums, for which they overdubbed the instruments as separate tracks on top of a drum track, with as much separation as possible.
+The Edge felt that the "vibrancy" from playing their older songs live had "outshone what [they] had done on record", thus inspiring them to seek out a more live feel for The Unforgettable Fire.

 Lanois originally intended for the band to record entirely in the ballroom, which he described as a "beautiful very tall room with big mirrors, chandeliers and windows overlooking the river".
 Shortly after their arrival, the team realised that the ballroom had too much natural reverberation, necessitating the addition of sound absorption materials such as drapes to the walls.
 Lanois said the room was only suitable for songs with "openness but not good for tracks that were quick and required punch", while crew member Stephen Rainford said, "Okay for chamber music, but no good for rock and roll".
 Consequently, most of the recording took place in the library, which was smaller, rectangular, filled with books, and provided improved sound quality.
 Lanois said the room helped them "achieve a denser more powerful sound" on their recordings.
 Adding to the recording challenges was the water wheel generator on River Boyne that powered the building.
 During low tide or periods of no rain, there was not sufficient power to keep their recording equipment operational.
 Ezratty said, "When that stupid river started to run low, the voltage would go down and it would beat the crap out of my equipment."
 As a backup, the team were forced to make use of an old diesel generator, which at times broke down or caught fire.